MagnusMatre/MMR/README.md.txt

     git clone https://github.com/MagnusMatre/MMR.git
 ```

-or download the .zip contents of the main branch.
-Since we include the files of the meshes, convex hulls and sample points (~6 GB), this will take a while.
+or download the .zip contents of the main branch. *Important:* We did not include the files for the sample points (6 GB) on the GitHub.
+These need to be either recreated (with script 3. below) or downloaded from ….

 ### Step 2
 After cloning the repository, look for the "OpenGl.sln" file and open it in Visual Studio Code (2017).